mattmart3/ABPS/tedproxy/README.md

 what kernel version you need depending on your device and get the right tools: https://source.android.com/source/building-kernels.html .
-Here I post the steps needed to get the right tools and kernel version for a Google Nexus 5 device.
+Here I post the steps needed to get the right tools and kernel version for a LG Nexus 5 device.

 Get the prebuilt toolchain (compiler, liker, etc..), move it wherever you like and export its path: